-A. You should send your queries to: AIFauthorisations@centralbank.ie; AIFMauthorisations@centralbank.ie as relevant.
+A. You should send your queries in relation to an AIF authorisation to: AIFauthorisations@centralbank.ie; You should send your queries in relation to an AIFM authorisation to AIFMauthorisations@centralbank.ie.

-Q. When is the last date for receipt of applications for authorisation under the NU Series of Notices?
+Q. When is the last date for receipt of applications for authorisation of QIFs under the NU Series of Notices?

-A. Completed applications for QIFs must have been received be 3pm on the 20 July 2013.
+A. Completed applications for QIFs must have been received by 3pm on the 20 July 2013.